Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: -User Gaussian MAC with Minimum Energy Rate

 \subsection{Energy Transmission}

+Let $b_{\textnormal{coop}}(K)\geqslant0$ denote the maximum energy rate that can be achieved at the input of the EH given the input power constraints.
+It is given by

+This rate can be achieved when the transmitters use all their power budgets to send fully correlated channel inputs.

+Let also $b_{\textnormal{ind}}(K)\geqslant 0$ denote the maximum energy rate that can be achieved at the input of the EH given the input power constraints when the channel inputs are independent.
+It is given by

 Let $b \geqslant 0$ denote the minimum energy rate that must be guaranteed at the input of the EH in the G-MAC.
-The minimum energy rate $b$ must satisfy
+This rate $b$ must satisfy

-for the problem to be feasible.
-This is mainly because $1 + \SNR_{21} +\SNR_{22} + 2\sqrt{\SNR_{21} \SNR_{22}}$ is the maximum energy rate that can be achieved at the input of the EH given the input power constraints.
-This maximum energy rate can be achieved when the transmitters use all their power budgets to send fully correlated channel inputs.